Annulment Attorney in North Carolina

 Some people wish to consider getting an annulment to avoid any social stigma that some attach to divorce in North Carolina.
 However, North Carolina law provides only a limited number of circumstances under which a marriage may be annulled.

-A legal annulment is a legal process than is handled by the civil court.
-It’s not a shortcut to ending a marriage however.
+A legal annulment is a legal process that is handled by the civil court.
+It’s not a shortcut to ending a marriage, however.
 It’s a complicated legal process with specific requirements that must be met.

 How to Qualify for an Annulment in North Carolina

 A married couple in North Carolina can have their marriage annulled in North Carolina only under the following narrow circumstances: